Think chinchillas are boring pets?

 If you are struggling to find things to do with your chinchilla, simply get them out of the cage and let them enjoy a dust bath.

 If you need more help with this, refer to my guide about how to give a chinchilla a dust bath here.

-Have fun with it and see if you can begin offering up a safe treat for your chinchilla and teaching them to respond to their name and to jump into your hand.
+Have fun with it and see if you can begin offering up a safe treat for your chinchilla and teaching it to respond to its name and to jump into your hand.

-You can also read my guide about if chinchillas can eat certain fruits here.
+You can also read my guide about whether chinchillas can eat certain fruits here.

 You can read my post about the best chinchilla accessories here.